Syzygetic/Group22-MusicCharts/README.md

 # Group22-MusicCharts
 This repository is created for our CSC1009-Object Oriented Programming Module Assignment.

-- Group Members: Lim Jun Xian, Loh Kai Heng, Kwek Yan Han, Ong Zhen Yu Brandon, Madeline Thong Jia Qi
+- Group Members: Lim Jun Xian (2609724L), Loh Kai Heng (2609718L), Kwek Yan Han (2609731K), Ong Zhen Yu Brandon (2609773O), Madeline Thong Jia Qi (2609777T)

+- Project Title: Music Charts

+- Project Goal: To create a platform where the users are able to have access to the top global songs and their statistics on the go, anytime and anywhere.